Energy Savings and Rebates

 Energy Star Rated Heating Equipment:

-Simons Heating and Cooling conducts AC and Heat systems installs, service calls, and preventative seasonal maintenance every season, every year in many areas such as Warrensburg, Lake George, Queensbury, Glens Falls, South Glens Falls, Wilton, Saratoga Springs, Ballston Spa, Clifton Park, and Schenectady.
+Simons Heating and Cooling conducts AC and Heat systems installs, repairs, and preventative seasonal maintenance services all through out the year, in many areas such as Warrensburg, Lake George, Queensbury, Glens Falls, South Glens Falls, Wilton, Saratoga Springs, Ballston Spa, Clifton Park, and Schenectady.
 Let us service you too and begin enjoying increased comfort and savings all year long.

 ” width=”20″ height=”20″>